EricLagerg/ostypes/README.md

 Basically, use it like this:

-//go:generate ostypes
+`//go:generate ostypes name`

+Where `name` is the name of your package (e.g., main).
+Yeah.
+I'm that lazy that I didn't figure it out myself.
+OH WELL.
+You'll live.

-And then access the result using the variable, 'HostOS'.
+Access the result using the variable, 'HostOS'.
+(Obviously using a package prefix if needed.)